gvbarroso/gvbarroso.github.io/index.md

 <br>
 As a teenager, I played competitive Chess and in my early 20's I was a professional Poker player.
 At the moment I am quite busy recovering from the last season of [Bojack Horseman](https://www.netflix.com/title/70300800)
 <br><br>
 I did my Bsc in Biological Sciences, Msc in Genetics and Evolution and PhD in Evolutionary Biology [(CV)]({{ site.baseurl }}/pdf/CVitae.pdf).
-Some of my sarcasm towards academia and politics can be found on [Twitter](https://twitter.com/gv_barroso), but you should probably send me a privamte message if you want the really spicy stuff.
+Some of my sarcasm towards academia and politics can be found on [Twitter](https://twitter.com/gv_barroso), but you should probably send me a private message if you want the really spicy stuff.
 <br>
 ## Academic Life
 I want to understand how population-level processes (genetic drift, natural selection) interact with molecular-level processes (mutation, recombination) to shape patterns of genetic variation.
 To this end, I develop probabilistic models based on population genetics theory and apply them to both simulated and empirical data sets from a variety of species.